dbashford/mimosa-ember-test/README.md

 Client JavaScript testing requires a good deal of configuration to set up, as well as plenty of research and trial and error before you can start writing tests.
 Ember.js apps require a bit more than other apps to get set up correctly.

-The goal of this module is to keep the amount of configuration you need to create to a minimum.
+The goal of this module is to keep test setup to a minimum.
 Out of the box it requires no configuration.
 The module writes its own configuration derived from your project.
-Include the module and start writing tests.
+In most cases you can include the module and start writing tests.

 This module incorporates [QUnit](http://qunitjs.com/), [ember-qunit](https://github.com/rwjblue/ember-qunit), [Sinon](http://sinonjs.org/), [Testem](https://github.com/airportyh/testem) and [PhantomJS](http://phantomjs.org/).